dec32/sekiro-battle-instinct/README.md

 7600  Shadowfall        ↑↑
 ```

-The first row of the table are the UIDs of the combat arts.
-Do NOT modify them.
-The last row specifies how you perform the combat arts.
-In the last row you can write:
+The file is a plain text table formatted with space characters.
+The first column stores the UIDs of the combat arts and the last column specifies how you perform the combat arts.
+In the last column you can write:

 1. Nothing, which means this combat art is ignored.
 2. `∅`, which means this is the default combat art.
 3. A sequence of `↑`/`→`/`↓`/`←`, which spells the corresponding directional inputs.

+The columns in between store the names of the combat arts.
+They're only there for reference.
+Feel free to modify or delete them.

 > [!NOTE]
-> Binding two **adjecent** direction inputs (such as `↑→`) to a combat art is not recommended because you use these kind inputs to walk around.
+> Binding two **adjecent** directional inputs (such as `↑→`) to a combat art is not recommended because this kind of inputs can be used for diagonal movements.
 >
-> The <kbd>Block</kbd> omittion feature also won't work on combat arts configured this way or else the MOD won't be able to differentiate between "walk then attack" and "perform combat arts".
+> The <kbd>Block</kbd> omittion feature also won't work on combat arts configured this way because the MOD needs to differentiate between "move then attack" and "perform combat arts".